LearnOnDemandSystems/docs/lod/quick-starts/cloud-slice/azure-resource-providers.md

    Replace ‘[SUBSCRIPTION1_ID_GOES_HERE], SUBSCRIPTION2_ID_GOES_HERE]…etc.’ with all subscription ids that you would like this role to be associated to.

-   **Note:** custom role definition objects span subscriptions and sit on the AAD tenant level.
+> [!KNOWLEDGE] Custom role definition objects span subscriptions and sit on the AAD tenant level.
 That means you can only have uniquely named custom roles defined across all subscriptions in a single tenant.
 So make sure you include all the subscriptions ids you want to include in the above custom role definition in the assignable scopes section.

 2. Run the following **Powershell command:**